stefan-b-jakobsson/x16-upgrade/README.md

 - This message is displayed if the program is to access the SD card when a jumper is installed in JP1 on the VERA board.
 - The SD card is disabled as long as the jumper is installed.
+- Remove the jumper and proceed with the update.

 Selecting VERA flash... <br>
 &nbsp;&nbsp;Install jumper in position "JP1" on the VERA board